 Many lawyers will take a whistleblower case but those same lawyers will often run at the first sign of trouble.
 Some lawyers are afraid to take on corporate America.
 Not us.
 We didn’t get over $100 million for our clients by being afraid.

-For more information, contact attorney Brian Mahany at or by telephone at (414) 704-6731 (direct).
+For more information, contact attorney Brian Mahany at or by telephone at (direct).
 All inquiries are protected by the attorney – client privilege and kept fully confidential.
+You can also visit our whistleblower retaliation or retaliation FAQ pages for more information

 MahanyLaw – Whistleblower Retaliation Lawyers